drsimonturega/hangman/README.md

 Setting up the working environment, git hub and development folder.
 The git hub is set up and will be used through out the project.

 #### Milestone 2
 Here we create the key varibles for the game, building the sel_word() and inp_guess() functions.
 This involves creating a list of words, choosing one word then begining the process of collecting user input and checking that inout is a single charater.
 The initial code is refactored and optimized then code was updated on GitHub.
-Below is an example of the inital inp_guess function.
+Below is an example of the inital inp_guess function, this was achived by using the len() and isalpha() functions.

 ```
 def inp_guess():